manzhch/edecob/paper.md

 * `resample_method` specifies whether bootstrapping for simultaneous confidence should be done over all residuals `all` or only over a window `window`.
 If a window is chosen, the window from which residuals should be bootstrapped from can be specified with `resample_win`.

 The use of other variables is described in the documentation.
-If the user wants the confidence band to reflect the local frequency of the data, resampling from all data may be more appropriate.
+If the user wants the confidence band to reflect the global frequency of the data, resampling from all data may be more appropriate.
 However, if the user wants the confidence band to reflect the local variation of the data rather than the global variation, restricting the resampling over a window may be the right choice.
 This is especially relevant when analyzing data exhibiting varying density of occurences.
 ```
 # We apply the main function of the package onto our example_data
 example_event <- edecob(example_data,